• Home

 What Happens in the Brain When We Read Code

-In a 2020 fMRI study conducted at MIT, researchers observed which brain regions activate when programmers read code.
-The results were interesting.
+A 2020 fMRI study at MIT looked at which brain regions light up when programmers read code.

-According to the study, reading code primarily activated the Multiple Demand Network — the region responsible for logical reasoning and complex cognitive tasks — rather than the language network.
+It turns out code reading primarily activates the Multiple Demand Network, the region for logical reasoning and complex cognitive tasks, not the language network.
 The language regions weren’t completely uninvolved, but the Multiple Demand Network response was dominant.

 Put simply, when our brains read code, they rely more on logical reasoning than language processing.

-The study confirmed that five brain regions related to working memory, attention, and language processing showed pronounced activation during code comprehension.
-Meanwhile, Default Mode Network activity (the regions active when the brain is resting) decreased.
-In other words, reading code is a fairly expensive operation for the brain.
+Five brain regions related to working memory, attention, and language processing showed pronounced activation during code comprehension, while Default Mode Network activity (the regions active when the brain is resting) decreased.
+Reading code is a fairly expensive operation for the brain.

 So far, this might seem unsurprising.
-But the more interesting findings come from the differences between experts and novices.
+But the more interesting part is the difference between experts and novices.
 Skilled developers showed lower overall brain activation levels when reading code.
 Not because they were trying less, but because they were processing more efficiently.
-Novice developers, on the other hand, showed widespread brain activation — meaning they were consciously processing nearly everything one piece at a time.
+Novice developers showed widespread brain activation, meaning they were consciously processing nearly everything one piece at a time.

 Novices tended to read code like natural language text, top to bottom.
 Experts followed the program’s execution flow.
 Same code, fundamentally different processing.